towles-osu/janggiGame/README.md

+**ORIGINAL ASSIGNMENT DESCRIPTION FROM CS162 at Oregon State University**

 **Remember that this project cannot be submitted late.**

 Write a class named JanggiGame for playing an abstract board game called Janggi.
 Please read the "Board", "Pieces" and the overall "Rules" section on [the Wikipedia page](https://en.wikipedia.org/wiki/Janggi).
 You do _not_ have to implement the rules regarding perpetual check, position repetition, any kind of draw or the miscellaneous rules.
 You **do** need to correctly handle checkmate.
 You also need to correctly handle all piece-specific rules, e.g. generals aren't allowed to leave the palace, horses and elephants can be blocked, cannons cannot capture other cannons, etc. A good video describing the rules is [here](https://www.youtube.com/watch?v=X5IJaPoQ0oQ).